redpanda-data/connect/website/cookbooks/joining_streams.md

         # Dummy map since we don't need to map the result back.
         foo: will.never.exist

-# Sent resulting documents to our hydrated topic.
+# Send resulting documents to our hydrated topic.
 output:
   kafka:
     addresses: